tiprankstipranks

 Our substantial international operations subject us to risks of doing business in foreign countries which could affect our business, financial condition or results of operations.

 Our products are manufactured, formulated, distributed and sold globally.
-In 2023, approximately 75% of our net sales were generated from non-U.S. operations.
-As a result, we face certain risks inherent in international trade which may reduce our sales and harm our business, including: - political uncertainties, war, terrorism and other instability risks and their impact on the global economy, market conditions and supply chain operations, including risks caused by the ongoing war between Russia and Ukraine, the Israel-Hamas conflict and other hostilities in the Middle East and the increased tariffs and trade restrictions between China and the U.S.;- changes in global or local economic conditions, including inflation, hyperinflation, fluctuations in interest rates and other increasing price levels in certain sectors, such as energy, impacting availability and cost of goods and services;- fluctuations in currency values and currency exchange rates for countries in, or with which, we conduct business;- changes or uncertainty in international, national or local legal environments, including tax, data handling, privacy, intellectual property, consumer protection, environmental and antitrust laws;- adverse tax consequences, including as a result of changes in taxation and regulatory requirements, transfer pricing practices involving our foreign operations, and additional withholding taxes or other taxes on foreign income;- foreign exchange controls or other currency restrictions and limitation on the movement of funds, potentially leading to the inability to readily repatriate earnings from foreign operations effectively;- natural disasters, extreme weather events, regional or global health concerns, such as the COVID 19 pandemic;- establishing and maintaining relationships with local distributors and OEMs;- governmental regulations and/or sanctions affecting the import and export of products, including global trade barriers, additional taxes, tariff increases, cash repatriation restrictions, retaliations and boycotts between the U.S. and other countries, including Russia and China;- import and export control and licensing requirements; risk of non-compliance with the Foreign Corrupt Practices Act of 1977, U.S. export control and trade sanction laws, SEC rules regarding conflict minerals sourcing and other similar anti-corruption and international trade laws or regulations in other jurisdictions;- greater difficulty in safeguarding intellectual property than in the U.S.;- difficulty in staffing and managing geographically diverse operations and ensuring compliance with our policies and procedures; and - challenges in maintaining an effective internal control environment, including language and cultural differences, varying levels of GAAP expertise and internal control over financial reporting.
-In addition, while progress has been made to contain the COVID-19 pandemic, it remains a global challenge.
-The pandemic, and the responses of business and governments to the pandemic, have at times resulted in increased border controls or closures, increased transportation costs and increased security threats to our supply chain.
-Countries in which we operate, such as China, may continue to close borders, impose prolonged quarantines, and further restrict travel and other activities.
+In 2024, approximately 77% of our net sales were generated from non-U.S. operations.
+As a result, we face certain risks inherent in international trade which may reduce our sales and harm our business, including: - political uncertainties, war, terrorism and other instability risks and their impact on the global economy, market conditions and supply chain operations, including risks caused by the war in Ukraine, the Israel-Hamas conflict and other hostilities in the Middle East, and the increased tariffs and trade restrictions between China and the U.S.;- changes in global or local economic conditions, including inflation, hyperinflation, fluctuations in interest rates and other increasing price levels in certain sectors, such as energy, impacting availability and cost of goods and services;- fluctuations in currency values and currency exchange rates for countries in, or with which, we conduct business;- changes or uncertainty in international, national or local legal environments, including tax, data handling, privacy, intellectual property, consumer protection, environmental and antitrust laws;- adverse tax consequences, including as a result of changes in taxation and regulatory requirements, transfer pricing practices involving our foreign operations, and additional withholding taxes or other taxes on foreign income;- foreign exchange controls or other currency restrictions and limitation on the movement of funds, potentially leading to the inability to readily repatriate earnings from foreign operations effectively;- natural disasters, extreme weather events, regional or global health concerns, such as outbreaks of COVID 19 or its variants;- establishing and maintaining relationships with local distributors and OEMs;- governmental regulations and/or sanctions affecting the import and export of products, including global trade barriers, additional taxes, tariff increases, cash repatriation restrictions, retaliations and boycotts between the U.S. and other countries, including Mexico, Russia and China;- import and export control and licensing requirements; risk of non-compliance with the Foreign Corrupt Practices Act of 1977, U.S. export control and trade sanction laws, SEC rules regarding conflict minerals sourcing and other similar anti-corruption and international trade laws or regulations in other jurisdictions;- greater difficulty in safeguarding intellectual property than in the U.S.;- difficulty in staffing and managing geographically diverse operations and ensuring compliance with our policies and procedures; and - challenges in maintaining an effective internal control environment, including language and cultural differences, varying levels of GAAP expertise and internal control over financial reporting.
+In addition, changes in policies by the U.S. or foreign governments could negatively affect our operating results, supply chain and competitive position due to changes in duties, tariffs, trade regulations, employment regulations, taxes, or limitations on currency or fund transfers.
+Tariffs and other changes in U.S. trade policy have in the past and could in the future trigger retaliatory actions by affected countries, and certain foreign governments have instituted or are considering imposing retaliatory measures on certain U.S. goods.
 If we are unable to successfully manage these and/or any of the risks listed above, we could experience a loss of sales and profitability and/or an impairment or loss of assets, any of which could have a material adverse impact on our business, financial condition or results of operations.

 Capital Markets - Risk 1